Stoner19/BismuthTools/README.md

 4. Ledger query update.
 5. Windows installer executable

-Note: Make sure you delete your existing miner.db and spnsor.db files before you run this update of the tool
+Note: Make sure you delete your existing miner.db and sponsor.db files before you run this update of the tool

+Version 1.01 Changes 30/04/2017

+1. Fix ledger query to accomodate ledger.db with no hyperblock information

 Future Improvements:

-TBC
+1. Other Ledger Information page: to list hyperblock and query "keep" transactions
+2. Network information page